fleximeter/pctheory/docs/group.rst

     Represents a group of operators.
 Only compatible with mod 12 and mod 24 systems.

+    .. py:property:: name

+        Represents the name of the group, as a ``str``

+    .. py:property:: utos

+        Gets the set of unordered tone operators (UTOs, traditionally "twelve-tone operators" for mod-12) in the group.

     .. py:method:: __init__(self, utos: list = None, mod: int = 12)

         Creates an ``OperatorGroup``